imaun/catdocs/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ## Contact

-imun22 with gmail in the end!
+imun22 with gmail at the end!
----